Confluence PDF export alternative

 - Give readers a branded, web-based experience.

-- Group related content together for prospects, customers, or partners.
+- Group related content together for customers, prospects or partners.

-- Reduce copy/paste, manual exports, and stale duplicate files.
+- Reduce copy-paste, manual exports and stale duplicate files.

-A PDF can be the right answer when someone needs a fixed document, an offline copy, or a formal attachment.
+A PDF can be the right answer when someone needs a fixed document, an offline copy or a formal attachment.

 Content that should not live as one-off PDF exports

-If the content changes, gets reused, or needs to be trusted by external readers, it is a good candidate for publishing from Confluence.
+If the content changes, gets reused or needs to be trusted by external readers, it is a good candidate for publishing from Confluence.

 IT setup guides